 - Stolt-Nielsen sold its ownership in Stolt Offshore S.A.

-- Stolt Sea Farm and Nutreco Holding N.V. merged their fish farming operations into the world largest aquaculture company, Marine Harvest.
+- Stolt Sea Farm and Nutreco Holding N.V. merged their fish farming operations, forming the world’s largest aquaculture company, Marine Harvest.
 Stolt-Nielsen owned 25% of Marine Harvest.

 - Stolt-Nielsen reduced its ownership in Stolt Offshore to 41.7%.